coder/docs/admin/environment-management/gpu-acceleration.md

 ---
-title: "GPU Acceleration"
+title: "GPU acceleration"
-description: Learn how to use GPUs with Environments.
+description: Learn how to use GPUs with environments.
 ---

 GPUs can be used for performing tasks such as machine learning within